 - Virginia Department of Human Resource Management Policy 1.80 – Workplace Violence

 Most people think Title IX has something to do with sports and equal opportunities for girls and boys in schools.
 That’s true.
 Title IX (of the Education Amendments of 1972, 20 U.S.C. §1681 et seq.), is a Federal civil rights law prohibiting discrimination on the basis of sex in educational programs and activities.
 All public and private schools, school districts, colleges, and universities receiving Federal funds must comply with Title IX.

 What people often don’t realize is that Tile IX also addresses Sexual Harassment in schools, and specifically says schools have a responsibility to address sexual conduct that could “deny or limit a student’s ability to participate in or benefit from a school’s education program.”
 Under Title IX, discrimination on the basis of sex can include sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.
 For more information about responsibilities to address sexual harassment and sexual violence, click here.
 Mason students who wish to report a violation of their Title IX rights to the University should do so through Mason’s office of of Compliance, Diversity, and Ethics.
-WAVES staff are available to help you with this process – contact us for more information.
+Student Support and Advocacy Center staff are available to help you with this process – contact us for more information.